ChrisWiegman/chriswiegman.com/content/posts/2011-11-11-why-you-shouldnt-care-about-pagerank-at-all.md

   - Technical
 tags:
   - Blogging
 ---

-If you run a website you have by now probably heard that <a title="Google Search Algorithm Change For Freshness To Impact 35% Of Searches; Twitter Firehose Remains Off" href="http://searchengineland.com/google-search-algorithm-change-for-freshness-to-impact-35-of-searches-99856" target="_blank" rel="noopener noreferrer">Google changed the way they rank websites again</a>.
-As happens every few months folks all over the web go crazy when their <a title="PageRank on Wikipedia" href="http://en.wikipedia.org/wiki/PageRank" target="_blank" rel="noopener noreferrer">PageRank</a> drops or celebrate like they’ve “made it” if it goes up a little.
+If you run a website you have by now probably heard that [Google changed the way they rank websites again](http://searchengineland.com/google-search-algorithm-change-for-freshness-to-impact-35-of-searches-99856 "Google Search Algorithm Change For Freshness To Impact 35% Of Searches; Twitter Firehose Remains Off").
+As happens every few months folks all over the web go crazy when their [PageRank](http://en.wikipedia.org/wiki/PageRank "PageRank on Wikipedia") drops or celebrate like they’ve “made it” if it goes up a little.

 Here’s the question I’ll ask you. **_Why bother looking at your PageRank at all?_**